Iran reports nuclear progress as sanctions loom

 As tensions have risen, Iran threatened last week to close the Strait of Hormuz, a narrow Gulf shipping lane through which 40 percent of world oil flows, if sanctions hit its oil exports.

-At the same time, it signaled on Saturday that it was ready to resume stalled international talks on its nuclear programme.
+At the same time, it signalled on Saturday that it was ready to resume stalled international talks on its nuclear programme.

 It says the programme is completely peaceful and, in what Iranian media described as an engineering breakthrough, state television said Iran had successfully produced and tested its own uranium fuel rods for use in its nuclear power plants.